rustinphares/pdf2htmlEXwiki/FAQ.md

 ## Why I got incorrect text after copy & paste?

-try run with --always-apply-tounicode 1
+try run with --tounicode 1

 ## Why the generated text is so small?